AVEVA/PI-Connector-for-UFL-Samples/JSON/Currency/README.md

 1. Enter the specified user name and password.
 1. You can now look up, for example, that the ufl.USD_to_JPY was created with today's currency exchange rate.
 1. If you also register a PI Asset Server, this will also create an element with name the base currency and each other currency rate will be stored as attributes.
+1. You can track several different currencies by requesting data using different URL parameters, such as: [http://api.fixer.io/latest?base=JPY](http://api.fixer.io/latest?base=USD)

 ## Note on the parsing of the JSON data